-No hardware, no software, no upgrades, shorter development times ultimately convert to significant overhead savings.
+No hardware, no software, no upgrades, and shorter development times ultimately convert to significant overhead savings.
 After all, who wants to pay too much for integrations?

 In complicated cases, the investment may sound like a big chunk of money.
 Leaders have started to see integrations as a strategic investment opportunity.
-For the record a simple dummy example: if you pay a million dollars for integrations in 5 years (which is significantly lower than if you’d have done it by yourself), but you can improve your efficiency and services, and that boosts your revenue by 5 million dollars, was it worth the investment?
+For the record, a simple dummy example: if you pay a million dollars for integrations in 5 years (which is significantly lower than if you’d have done it by yourself), but you can improve your efficiency and services, and that boosts your revenue by 5 million dollars, was it worth the investment?

 iPaaS market will rapidly grow in the next years

 As the integration platform technology has already started to mature, businesses realized that cloud integration solutions offer a great alternative to the integration services they've been using.
 As a result, an increasing number of enterprises have started to use cloud-based integration solutions to address their integration needs.

 Back in 2018, Gartner forecasted that the adoption of iPaaS would significantly grow by 2022, and the market would be accounted for 4 billion dollars.
 Looking at the data provided by Digital Journal, we can say that the forecast was pretty accurate.
 Specifically, in 2021 the IPaaS market size was valued at 3,9 billion USD.
 What is more, it is expected to grow up to 23 billion USD by 2027.

 During the last few years, we have seen an accelerated speed in the adoption of iPaaS as well, so we have no doubt about these forecasts at all.